The Scenario and the Verdict

 Does it cost money to use?

-What are the main limitations?
+What are the main limitations for ecommerce teams?